-The purpose of Risk Insights 4D Analytics™ approach is to gain enough information to make a first-pass at estimating and evaluating uncertainty, and to do so in a way that elicits the information in a way that is comfortable for those providing the estimates e.g. not using High-Medium-Low ratings!
-Undertaking a straightforward first-pass in this way enables decisions to be made on where to focus further activity as required, such as deeper dive analysis or Monte Carlo simulation.
+Risk Insights 4D Analytics™ approach has been developed to gain enough information to make a first-pass at estimating and evaluating uncertainty, and to elicit information in a way that is comfortable for those providing the estimates e.g. not using High-Medium-Low ratings!

 Risk likelihood – pessimistic and optimistic scenarios